 When you receive a letter denying your claim or explaining why your insurer needs more time to investigate, it’s difficult to estimate how long for a car accident claim to settle.
 In such a case, hiring a lawyer like Gregory Spektor & Associates P.C will help push your insurance company to settle.

-A car accident lawyer can prepare the evidence needed to satisfy your insurer’s concerns, end investigations, and reverse a denial.
+A lawyer can prepare the evidence needed to satisfy your insurer’s concerns, end investigations, and reverse a denial.
 Your personal injury lawyer can also threaten to take your auto accident claim to court (arbitration).

 If your insurance company acknowledges your claim and decides to pay, but you’ve exhausted your no-fault benefits, you’ll still have unpaid medical bills.
 You’ll also need additional compensation from the at-fault driver if your medical bills or lost wages exceed $50,000.